 Now widely considered one of the best forwards in the game, Firmino has gone from a promising attacking midfielder at Hoffenheim to a super-proficient link man for Liverpool, combining brilliantly with Sadio Mane and Mohamed Salah in a fearsome front three.

-Key stat: All eight of Firmino’s Premier League goals this season have come away from home.
+Key stat: All but one of Firmino’s nine Premier League goals last season came away from home.

 5. Heurelho Gomes

 Hoffenheim period: 2013